 The traffic study identifies inadequacies at both MD 5/Brandywine Road and MD 5/MD 373.
 The Planning Board found in 1990 that future development overwhelms this existing intersection and several others along US 301 and MD 5 in the Brandywine area, and little has changed to alter that finding.
+The Planning Board approved the creation of a road club, known as the Brandywine Road Club, to assist in the funding of the needed road improvements.
 The improvements that are part of a Brandywine road club would provide adequacy in the area by widening the major facilities and by replacing the signalized intersections with interchanges.
-Although the use of a pro-rata share toward these interchanges was used to approve a number of major developments prior to 1993, staff has become aware that allowing applicants to "participate in" improvements that provide adequacy may not be consistent with a current reading of Section 24-124.
+The use of a pro-rata share toward these interchanges was used to approve a number of major developments prior to 1993.
+Staff has however, raised concerns that allowing applicants to "participate in" improvements that provide adequacy may not be consistent with a current reading of Section 24-124 be tempered, in selected cases, by the use of mechanisms such as road clubs" for funding roads in the area.
+Road clubs were cited as one of several strategies to provide a balanced relationship between land development and the provision of adequate public facilities.
+The Planning Board has determined that the MD 5/Brandywine Road and the MD 5/MD 373 intersections are appropriate locations for the use of a road club, consistent with the master plan.